yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 1. The locally-generated session handle
 2. The locally-generated public ephemeral encryption key
-3. A timestamp showing the time that the session ping was sent
+3. A sequence number, which must increase with every session ping, to prevent replay attacks
 4. The coordinates of the current node
 5. The maximum supported session MTU size in bytes

+A node **may** choose to use a UNIX timestamp as the sequence number.

 ### Responding to a session